Celebrate every time you achieve something!

 Most of us have had projects that go on and on and on.
 Mind-numbingly, every day.
-Find ways to insert milestones to break big things into manageable sizes and celebrate when you reach a milestone.
+Find ways to create smaller milestones to break big things into manageable sizes and celebrate when you reach a milestone.

-For example, when laying bricks, every brick may be a bit too small to celebrate.
-Depending on what you are building, you can celebrate every row of bricks, or when you reach waist high or eye level.
-You can time your celebration so that it coincides with your breaks.
+For example, when laying bricks, every brick may be a bit too small to celebrate progress.
+Depending on what you are building, you can celebrate every row of bricks or when you reach waist-high or eye level.
+You can time your celebration so it coincides with your breaks.

 Celebrate small wins